BREAKING: Duchess of Cambridge gives birth to a baby boy

 The news comes after Kensington Palace announced that the Duchess had been admitted to the central London hospital in a statement released shortly after 8.20 am.

-This will be the second boy for Kate and Prince William, who will join their eldest son Prince George and daughter Princess Charlortte.
+This will be the second boy for Kate and Prince William, who will join their eldest son Prince George and daughter Princess Charlotte.

+The youngsters, aged 4 and 2, earlier were seen arriving at the Lindo Wing to meet their new sibling.

 The couple's latest addition to the royal brood will mean that Prince Harry now moves to sixth in line to the throne, with the baby boy taking his place as fifth in line.